theuerc/Website/gitpod/docs/configure/billing/index.md

 The personal billing page is located in your [account settings](https://gitpod.io/account).

-> 💡 If you do not see "Billing" in your settings, cancel your existing plan or team plan first.
+> 💡 If you do not see "Billing" in your settings, cancel your existing plan or organization plan first.

 The Gitpod Free plan comes with 500 free credits, renewed monthly.
 These credits can be used for all workspace classes.
 Unused credits expire at the end of each month.